 2.3.
 Stable isotope analysis

 δ15N and δ13C analyses were carried out independently for both OM sources and C. fornicata tissues.
 For OM sources, filters were freeze-dried and split in two equal parts.
 Half of the filter was scrapped off and weighed in tin capsules for δ15N analysis.
 The second half was decarbonated using acid-flume (10 N hydrochloric acid solution) for 7 hours (Lorrain et al., 2003), dried at 40 °C for 12 h, scrapped off and weighed in tin capsules for δ 13C analysis.
 C. fornicata samples were freeze-dried and ground into homogenous powder using a mortar and pestle.
 Approximately 400 µg of powder was weighed in tin capsules for δ15N analysis.
 Because both lipids content and inorganic carbonates can influence δ13C (Androuin et al., 2019; McCutchan et al., 2003), approximately 400 µg of powder was added to 1 ml of cyclohexane in Eppendorf tubes.
 Tubes were vortexed and centrifuged at 3000 g during 5 min.
-The supernatant was discarded, and the tubes dried at 40°C during 12 h.
+The supernatant was discarded, and the tubes dried at 40°C for a 12 h period.
 If the supernatant remained coloured, the sample was re-processed.
 Lipid-free tissues were then weighed in silver capsules and in-cup decarbonated using 1N HCl.
-Each capsule was visually checked, dried at 40°C during 1 h, and sealed.
+Each capsule was visually checked, dried at 40°C for 1 h, and sealed.
 Samples were analysed for δ15N and δ13C by continuous flow on a Thermo Scientific Flash EA 2000 elemental analyser coupled to a Delta V Plus mass spectrometer at the Pôle de Spectrométrie Océan (PSO, Plouzané, France).
 Results are expressed in standard δ notation based on international standards (Vienna Pee Dee Belemnite for δ13C and atmospheric nitrogen for δ15N) following the equation:

 δ = [(Rsample/Rstandard) – 1] × 103 (in ‰), where R is 13C/12C or 15N/14N.